wjltechservice/LeisurePass/README.md

 * A running MySQL instance with the database `leisure_pass` created

 ## Building the application
-Application can be built by running `gradlew build`
+Application can be built by running `gradle build`

 ## Running the application
-Application can be run by executing `gradlew bootRun`
+Application can be run by executing `gradle bootRun`

 Or alternatively from an IDE run the LeisurePassApplication#main method